wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 - **Protect content in Office apps across different platforms and devices**.
 Sensitivity labels work in Office apps on Windows, Mac, iOS, and Android.
 - **Prevent sensitive content from leaving your organization on devices running Windows, by using endpoint protection in Microsoft Intune**.
 After a sensitivity label has been applied to content that resides on a Windows device, endpoint protection can prevent that content from being copied to a third-party app, such as Twitter or Gmail, or being copied to removable storage, such as a USB drive.
 - **Extend sensitivity labels to third-party apps and services**.
 With the Microsoft Information Protection SDK, third-party apps on Windows, Mac, and Linux can read sensitivity labels and apply protection settings.
 Support for apps on iOS and Android is coming soon.
 - **Classify content without using any protection settings**.
-You can also simply assign a classification to content (like a sticker) that persists and roams with the content as it's used and shared.
+You can also assign a classification to content (like a sticker) that persists and roams with the content as it's used and shared.
 You can use this classification to generate usage reports and see activity data for your sensitive content.
 Based on this information, you can always choose to apply protection settings later.

 You have flexibility in how you choose to apply sensitivity labels.
 You can configure a policy to automatically apply a sensitivity label to a document based on the detection of sensitive information.
 For example, policy could be defined to automatically mark a document as “confidential” if it contains social security numbers.